njbizzle/GDVC/README.md

 # GDVC (Geometry Dash Version Control), a Discord chatbot

-#### A Discord chatbot that manages collaborative level creation in the game Geometry Dash.
+#### A Discord chatbot that tracks change in collaborative level creation for the game Geometry Dash.

 ## Context